keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-02-07-tintoretto.md

 ![Storyboard for Tintoretto2Go, narratives of Renaissance masterpiece](/images/portfolio/tintoretto-storyboard-2.jpg)

 # Hands-on
-Starting with literature review in different languages and expert interviews, we found out the highlights in the 🖼licensed paintings and created **compelling storytelling** out from the artworks.
-We consolidated the narratives and produced 🌌storyboards, consulted the museum curator and gathered feedback, before we went into 3D modelling/animation and development with the team.
+To dive in to the classical art world, I started by conducting literature review in different languages and expert interviews.
+Finding out the highlights in the 🖼licensed paintings, I scripted succinct but **compelling storytelling** from the artworks.
+Together with visual designers, we consolidated the narratives and produced 🌌storyboards, consulted the museum curator and gathered feedback.
+Simultaneously, I assessed the feasibility and sorted out approaches to implement this hide-and-seek experience around the city.
+I then worked closely with the our 3D artist and developers on modelling, animation and development of the app prototype.

-Later, we tested our prototype and further improved our 👾game experience.
-After the [initial app release](https://apps.apple.com/us/app/tintoretto2go/id1292594289){:target="_blank"}, we updated the visual markers every week to enhance the city hunt amusement. 🏃🏻‍♂️🏃🏼‍♀️
+Later, I conducted user tests on our prototype, collected feedback, and further brought improvements on our 👾game experience.
+After the [initial app release](https://apps.apple.com/us/app/tintoretto2go/id1292594289){:target="_blank"}, I actively worked with the team to update the visual markers every week to enhance the city hunt amusement. 🏃🏻‍♂️🏃🏼‍♀️

 ![On-site testing for AR storytelling](/images/portfolio/tintoretto-test-compressed.jpg)